-With regard to cellulose derivatives, in Japan, this business continued to do well mainly in products for building and construction applications and for pharmaceutical-use, and in addition, the business of SE Tylose in Germany also continued to be firm, mainly in coating applications.
-The silicon metal business of Simcoa Operations in Australia was affected by the sluggish market for silicon metal.
+With regard to cellulose derivatives, in Japan, in addition to sales of products for building and construction applications doing well, reflecting an increase in housing demand, sales of products for pharmaceutical-use were firm.
+However, the business of SE Tylose in Germany was affected by intensifying price competition.
+Although there was a movement towards recovery from the second half of the fiscal year, the silicon metal business of Simcoa Operations in Australia was affected by sluggish market conditions.

-As a result of the foregoing, this division's total sales decreased by 4.1% (3,601 million yen) from the previous fiscal year to 83,526 million yen, and operating income decreased by 1.6% (231 million yen) to 14,467 million yen.
+As a result of the foregoing, this division's total sales increased by 23.6% (19,678 million yen) from the previous fiscal year to 103,204 million yen, and operating income decreased by 11.8% (1,710 million yen) to 12,757 million yen.